matthew03103/HackathonFall23-Matthew-Marchman-Tinina-Dowell/README.md

 -This was a project built by Matthew Marchman, and Tinina Dowell for a Hackathon put on by Kennesaw State University.

--The sponcer for our challange Was Genuine Parts Company (Genuine Parts Company)
+-The sponsor for our challange Was Genuine Parts Company (GPC)

--The challange was to create an algorithm that puts boxes into a shipping container, and a pallet, and a box truck in the most optimul way possible.
+-The challange was to create an algorithm that puts boxes into a shipping container, and a pallet, and a box truck in the most optimal way possible.

 -Our team started with the most simple senerio which was loading boxes that were the same size into the shipping container.